| | |

 The time will vary depending on how many IKEA cabinets you have to paint.

-To get the look I was going for, I needed to paint all the drawer fronts for the base cabinets.
+The first step was to paint all the drawer fronts for the base cabinets.
 I also needed to paint the base cabinet frames themselves.

 I’ve never painted laminate furniture before, so this was a learning experience for me.
 There were definitely things that I wish I did differently.